theQuiltingRiverOtter/pizza_store_sql/README.md

 ## Stage 1

+Just getting the data in will require a bit of work!
 Design a conceptual data model - make an Entity-Relationship diagram - and then use that and the data itself to design your data schema and create a Postgres database and import the data into it.

 Severina also wants to know:

 - How many drivers she has.
+- How many deliveries has each store made?
+- How many deliveries has each driver made?
+- Which driver did the shortest delivery?
-- Which driver is the most productive overall?
+- Which driver did the longest delivery?
-- Each day, who was the most productive driver?

-### Notes
-- **Ignore invoices.csv for Stage 1 - pretend it does not exist.
-It gets used in Stage 2.**

-## Stage 2 - Stretch Goal!
+## Stage 2

-Severina has found another spreadsheet!
-This one has invoice data that drivers submit - 64 Slices is a great employer and pays for driver's gas costs.

-Update your conceptual data model and data schema accordingly.

-**This data is not as well organized as the rest.** It may take some work to get it into the database, and, you may want to write a Python helper script.

-Severina also wants to know:
+Severina would like some more analytics!

+- How much did money did they make on each order?
-- Which driver spent the most on gas overall?
+- Which store made the most money?
-- Each day, which driver spent the most on gas?
+- Which customer spent the most money?
-- Each day, after expenses, what is 64 Slices profit?
+- How much money did they make each month?

+## Stage 3

+Severina is curious about her drivers ...

+- Which driver, on average, takes the longest?
+- Which driver, on average, is the quickest?